All Episodes

 So Einstein replaced the pull, the pull of Newton, with the push of space.

-So the reason why an apple falls to the ground, believe it or not, Is because the space around the apple is warped by the earth.
+So the reason why an apple falls to the ground, believe it or not, is because the space around the apple is warped by the earth.

 And it is the space around the apple that is pushing the apple down to the ground.

-Boy, I'm trying to grasp that.
+Well, I'm trying to grasp that.

-And the reason why I'm sitting in a chair is because space is pushing me down on the chair.
+I'm sitting in a chair, and the reason why I'm sitting in a chair is because space is pushing me down on the chair, and space is being bent by the earth.

 That's the part that I can't grasp.